seitvalieva/git-practice/README.md

 git log
+    to review the history of commits
+Git Graph
+Git History
-    to review the history of commits git diff 7435 c286d7
+    VS Code extensions to view the history of commits and branches git diff 7435 c286d7
     to view the difference between 2 commits
 Q